dragonfire535/node-superfetch/README.md

 headers), `send` (for adding POST data and such), `attach` (for sending FormData), and `redirects` (for setting the allowed number of redirects). `end` is also supported for callbacks.

-## Disclaimer for Contributors
-This package is really made for my own personal use, I will accept PRs to it but I won't implement feature x just because the public wants it or superagent has it.
-I also want to keep the codebase relatively dependency-free aside from node-fetch, so please refrain from adding ~~useless~~ additional modules.
-Thank you.